-Study: Blood transfusion associated with increased risk of death for patients with heart attackDecember 24th, 2012 in Cardiology /
+Study: Blood transfusion associated with increased risk of death for patients with heart attackDecember 24, 2012 in Medicine & Health / Cardiology

 A meta-analysis of 10 studies suggests that receipt of a blood transfusion among patients with myocardial infarction (heart attack) was associated with increased all-cause mortality compared with not receiving a blood transfusion during heart attack, according to a report published Online First by Archives of Internal Medicine.